DACHXY/actual-budget-api/README.md

 # Actual Budget API

+**Note**: This is an unofficial API wrapper for Actual Budget.
+Make sure you have a running Actual Budget server instance to connect to.

 A RESTful Web API server for [Actual Budget](https://actualbudget.org/) that provides programmatic access to your budget data, transactions, accounts, and categories.

 ## Features